input/lm/README.md

 # Hello 👋

-This is the codebase for [laurencemercer.com](https://laurencemercer.com), my personal portfolio website and blog.
+This is the old, Django-based codebase for [laurencemercer.com](https://laurencemercer.com), my personal portfolio website and blog.

+Please see [lm-wagtail](https://github.com/input/lm-wagtail) for the new, Wagtail-based codebase.

 ## Stack